ParadropLabs/cloud-edge-hybrid-app-demo/README.md

 # Paradrop Application Example

-This sample application demonstrates OAuth integration with paradrop.org.
+This sample application demonstrates how to integrate a web application with paradrop.org through the OAuth2 support.
+With the ParaDrop integration, an application can "paradrop" services (chutes) into the extreme network edge --- the Wi-Fi routers.

+The application is written with Node.js and express.
+It uses passport-oauth to implement the OAuth2 consumer.
+Please make sure your node version is v6.x because we use some ES6 features.

 ## Setup

 Head over to [paradrop.org.](https://paradorp.org/) and register a new application.

-Once you've created an application, drop on your client secret and client id into `config.js` in this repo.
+Once you've created an application, drop on your client id and client secrete into `config.js` in this repo.

 Install dependencies with:

 ```
-npm install
+yarn
 ```

 Start the application:

 ```
-node server.js
+export CLIENT_ID=<client_id>
+export CLIENT_SECRET=<client_secret>
+npm start
 ```

 Go to: http://localhost:3004/.